Guides

 If you're integrating a document signature API into your product, your customers shouldn't feel like they're using someone else's software.
 The signing experience should look and feel like your product, not a third-party tool.

 White-labeling makes that possible.
 But most developers think white-labeling just means slapping your logo on something.
 In practice, it's more nuanced.
-A fully branded digital signature API integration involves three distinct layers, and you don't always need all of them.
+A fully branded digital signature API integration involves visual branding, email customization, notification control, and embedded interfaces, and you don't always need all of them.

 This guide breaks down what each layer does, when to use it, and how to implement a white-labeled PDF signature API that fits your product.